A Week with Glass

 Some of my favorites from the 29c3 recordings

 Over the last weeks, I finally got around to watch some of the 29c3 recordings.
-Here are some of my favourites.
+Here are some of my favorites.
 I will update the list accordingly.

 I link to the official recording available from the CCC domain.
 The talks however are also on youtube.
 Just search for the talk title.